Ekrem Bardha

 Ekrem Bardha (born 13 May 1933) is an Albanian American businessman, co-founder of the National Albanian American Council (NAAC), and former owner of Illyria Newspaper.
 He is currently serving as Albania's Honorary Consul in Michigan and is regarded as one of the most successful Albanians in America.

 Early life

 Bardha was born in the southern village of Radanj in Kolonjë District, Albania.
-Having escaped from the strict Albanian communist regime in 1953, after one of his brothers was jailed for political reasons, he settled in Detroit and went into the restaurant business.
+Having escaped from the strict Albanian communist regime in 1953, after one of his brothers was jailed for political reasons, he settled in the Detroit area and went into the restaurant business.
 He eventually became the owner of 18 McDonald's fast-food franchises, which grossed over $25 million a year.

+He is the author of 2 books: Far Yet Near Albania, and The Albanian-American Diaspora and the Independence of Kosova, 2023.